herr-schmidt/rsa-tutorial/README.md

-An implementation of the Rivest-Shamir-Adleman public-key cryptosystem in order to make acquaintance with Rust.
+An implementation of the Rivest-Shamir-Adleman public-key cryptosystem in order to make acquaintance with the Rust programming language.